awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 is associated with the branch key these values MUST be added to the AWS KMS encryption context.
 To avoid name collisions each added attribute from the custom [encryption context](./structures.md#encryption-context-3) MUST be prefixed with `aws-crypto-ec:`.
-The added values MUST be equal.
+Across all versions of a Branch Key, the custom encryption context MUST be equal.

 ## AWS KMS Branch Key Decryption